sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>03 - SQL Server Improvements</h2>

-In this workshop you'll cover using <TODO: Enter a brief description of the workshop>.
+In this workshop you'll cover how to systematically create a modern data estate using SQL Server in on-premises, in-cloud and hybrid solutions.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.